 2nd Place in the 2011 Formula Sun Grand Prix (Indianapolis, IN)

 The Illinois State University Solar Car Team is a student-led organization that designs, builds, and races solar vehicles against teams from around the world.
 We consist of a multidisciplinary team of undergraduate students, graduate students, and faculty who volunteer time and energy to advance their skills and the promise of renewable energy.
-We have successfully built four solar vehicles and are currently working on our fifth vehicle, Mercury 5s.
+We have successfully built five solar vehicles and are currently designing our next generation car.